danielroelfs/danielroelfs.com/content/posts/2025-weather-and-energy-denmark/index.md

     Multiple R-squared:  0.7275,    Adjusted R-squared:  0.6991
     F-statistic: 25.63 on 5 and 48 DF,  p-value: 1.698e-12

-{{< sidenote >}}
-I only now realise I need to update quite a few sections here if I ever need to regenerate this dataset in the future, luckily I maintain backups
-{{< /sidenote >}}

-Given that this dataset was (initially) collected in winter the solar energy production was very low, and it seemed to confirm that it didn't affect energy prices so much in winter, which seems logical.
+Given that this dataset was (initially) collected in winter{{< sidenote for=\"sn-9\" >}}I only now realise I need to update quite a few sections here if I ever need to regenerate this dataset in the future, luckily I maintain backups{{< /sidenote >}} the solar energy production was very low, and it seemed to confirm that it didn't affect energy prices so much in winter, which seems logical.
 I'd love to rerun this analysis in summer to see if it changes then.
 Too bad the energy price data I had available only goes back like 60 days.
 But I've set up a scheme to automatically extract this data daily using a CRON job on my home server, so maybe I'll recreate this analysis in the future once I've collected data with a longer time window (yet another promise of more fun things to talk about in a future post).

 Over the course of this analysis above we've downloaded quite a bit of data from various sources.
 While main goal here was to do some fun analysis on a topic I'm interested in.
 It was also a fun exercise in creating reusable functions for automated data extraction using various APIs and storing the data efficiently even though they are at different granularities.
 I will most likely also re-use the database we created here in future teaching sessions and workshops for SQL databases since it's a database with a few useful links but not too large to be overwhelming to beginner users.
 Always good to be able to reuse analysis in different contexts.
 Just to summarise, here's the tables we currently have in the database.